afairgiant/Scheduling-App-V2/README.md

 #### mysql connector: mysql-connector-j-8.0.32

 ### Program directions
+*Must have the JaveJDK, javaFX and mysql connector versions above installed to run application.
+*Program requries a mysql database in order to run properly.

 When the program launches the login screen is displayed.
 The user needs to enter a valid user name and password (from the mysql database) and hit login.
 Once they are logged in they are presented with 4 buttons; appointments, customers, reports and exit which will lead the user to their respected menus.